caktus/guidebook/docs/developer-setup.md

 ### Command Line Tools

-Before you install anything else you\'ll need to install Apple\'s own
+Before you install anything else you'll need to install Apple's own 'Command Line Tools' package.
-\'Command Line Tools\' package.
 This includes a base set of common command line programs used by developers, but not shipped by default in OSX.
 You may need to re-install this package after major upgrades to OSX.